In this article:

 There are no studies that show a direct link between diet and hematuria.
 Some foods, including beets, fava beans, blueberries, and rhubarb, can cause the urine to appear red.
 This is not hematuria but can be confused with hematuria.

-Sometimes, acidic foods (wine, coffee, spicy foods) can cause irritation to the bladder in patients with a condition known as interstitial cystitis.
+Sometimes, acidic foods (wine, coffee, spicy foods) can cause irritation to the bladder in patients with interstitial cystitis.
 There are no links between these foods or drinks and hematuria.